 The United States is the oldest continuous democracy in the world, and a model and inspiration for other nations seeking to build democratic institutions.
 One of the core pillars of American liberty is a free press.
 Pew conducts opinion surveys that track public attitudes toward the press and politics.
 At the same time, Pew issues major reports that examine long-term trends in the political values of Americans, as well as their views on policy issues and priorities, political knowledge, and news interest.

-The post Most Americans continue to think the U.S. is less respected today than in the past appeared first on Pew Research Center.
+The post Diversity, Equity and Inclusion in the Workplace appeared first on Pew Research Center.

 If a Biden-Trump rematch comes about in 2024, it would be the seventh presidential rematch in U.S. history, and the first since the 1950s.

 The post A Biden-Trump faceoff in 2024 wouldn’t be the first presidential rematch appeared first on Pew Research Center.

 Across the nations surveyed, a median of 62% of adults – including 63% in the United States – say their country will be better off if it is open to changes.

 The post In U.S. and elsewhere, most say their country will be better off embracing changes over sticking to traditions appeared first on Pew Research Center.

 Most parents pass along religious and political affiliations, and they do so at similarly high rates, according to a new analysis of several surveys.